apache/cordova-docs/docs/en/edge/cordova/events/events.offline.md

 iOS Quirks
 --------------------------
-During initial startup, the first offline event (if applicable) will take at least a second to fire.
+During initial startup, the first offline event (if applicable) takes at least a second to fire.

 Windows Phone 7 Quirks
 --------------------------
-When running in the Emulator, the connection.status of the device is always unknown, and this event will NOT fire.
+When running in the Emulator, the `connection.status` is always unknown, so this event does _not_ fire.

 Windows Phone 8 Quirks
 --------------------------
-Emulator reports connection type as Cellular, and it will not change, so events will NOT fire.
+The Emulator reports the connection type as `Cellular`, which does not change, so the event does _not_ fire.